 Medical marijuana users are generally not exempt from other criminal laws, and officers should enforce criminal laws not specifically covered by the Medical Marijuana Act appropriately.
-Officers may take enforcement action if the person (ORS 475B 475C.910 886):
+Officers may take enforcement action if the person (ORS 475C.886):

-- (a) Drives under the influence of marijuana as provided in ORS 813.010. - (b) Engages in the medical use of marijuana in a place where the general public has access (ORS 161.015), in public view, or in a correctional facility (ORS 162.135(2)), or in a youth correction facility (ORS 162.135(6)). - (c) Delivers marijuana to any individual who the person knows is not in possession of a RIC. - (d) Delivers marijuana to any individual or entity that the person knows has not been designated to receive marijuana or assigned a possessory interest in marijuana by an individual in possession of a RIC.
+- Drives under the influence of marijuana as provided in ORS 813.010. - Engages in the medical use of marijuana in a place where the general public has (b) access (ORS 161.015), in public view, in a correctional facility (ORS 162.135(2)), or in a youth correction facility (ORS 162.135(6)). - Delivers marijuana to any individual who the person knows is not in possession of a (c) RIC. - Delivers marijuana to any individual or entity that the person knows has not been designated to receive marijuana or assigned a possessory interest in marijuana by an individual in possession of a RIC.

-If an officer knows or has reasonable grounds to suspect a violation of the Adult and Medical Use of Cannabis Act (ORS 475B 475C.010 005 to ORS 475B 475C.545 525), the officer shall immediately notify the district attorney who has jurisdiction over the violation and provide any relevant information, including the names and addresses of any witnesses (ORS 475B 475C.429 413).
+If an officer knows or has reasonable grounds to suspect a violation of the Adult and Medical Use of Cannabis Act (ORS 475C.005 to ORS 475C.525), the officer shall immediately notify the district attorney who has jurisdiction over the violation and provide any relevant information, including the names and addresses of any witnesses (ORS 475C.413).